Peganum harmala: Pollen

 P. harmala has smallish, tricolpate pollen grains with a rugulate-reticulate surface.
 The exine has a sexine which is thicker than the nexine.
 These grains are well distinguishable from pollen of related plants (Nitraria) in Pakistan.

 Fruit

 The plant fruits between July and November in China.
 The fruit is a dry, round seed capsule which measures about 6–10(−15) mm in diameter, These seed capsules have three chambers and carry more than 50 seeds.
 The end of the fruit is usually somewhat sunken inwards and retains a persistent style.

 Seeds

-The seeds are colored dark brown to blackish-brown, slightly curved, triangular, about 2 mm long with a muriculate surface.
+The seeds are colored dark brown to blackish-brown, slightly curved, triangular, about 2 mm long with an irregular surface.
 The endosperm is oily.

 Cytology

 The cells have 24 chromosomes (2n), although sometimes 22 have been found.